roadenautoma/developuniverse/_posts/2015-03-03-f-percent-number-ck-github-pages-for-jekyll-why-i-decided-to-use-digital-ocean.md

 - ProTip
 - redirect
 - personal blog
+intro: true
 ---
 You've finally decided to create a blog.
 You want to share your view of the world with everyone who cares to read about it.
 If you're a developer like me, you probably like Markdown and you'll end up creating your blog with Jekyll since it's very customizable and easy to use.

 Besides that, Github (the most beloved Webapp for all developers) has a nice feature that lets you [easily deploy](https://help.github.com/articles/using-jekyll-with-pages/) your Jekyll blog for everyone to read it.